Truck Accident Lawyer Dayton, OH

-A truck accident lawyer Dayton, OH from Cowan & Hilgeman knows that commercial truck accidents are quite different from car accidents.
+Our Dayton, OH truck accident lawyer from Cowan & Hilgeman knows that commercial truck accidents are quite different from car accidents.
 Not only are you up against a much larger vehicle, but truckers must abide by regulations that the average driver doesn’t have to.
 Trucks can weigh upwards of eighty thousand pounds, so it’s no wonder that the other car and those inside are often the ones that sustain the most damage.
+Attorney Jack Hilgeman has won over $25,000,000 in settlement and judgments for his clients and will work to fight for your rights.

-You may not know for sure whether you have cause to file a lawsuit until you speak with an experienced truck accident lawyer Dayton, OH travelers trust.
+You may not know for sure whether you have cause to file a lawsuit until you speak with an experienced truck accident lawyer.
 Why?
 It is often very difficult to determine the cause(s) of a crash with certainty until the circumstances that led to the accident have been thoroughly and objectively investigated.
-This is one of the reasons why the dedicated legal team at Cowan & Hilgeman advises injury victims to avoid making assumptions about their legal situation until our investigation has concluded.
+This is one of the reasons why we advise injury victims to avoid making assumptions about their legal situation until our investigation has concluded.

 If you’re eligible for workers’ compensation benefits and your accident occurred while you were engaged in work-related activity, you can likely claim these benefits even if you were at fault for your crash.
 By contrast, you’ll only be able to file a personal injury lawsuit if it can be proven that a third party’s negligence, recklessness, or intentionally dangerous behavior directly caused your injuries.
 If you are in a position to seek both kinds of compensation, we can help with both of these opportunities.
 Know, however, that you can’t name your employer as a defendant in a lawsuit if you’re eligible for workers’ comp benefits.